 Mexico has 137.8 million hectares of forest land, which is roughly 70% of the entire country's area.
-However, only 5.53 million hectares are under a SEMARNAT approved Forest Management Program (FMP).1 Forest lands in Mexico face a variety of threats for degradation and deforestation, primarily caused by financial incentives to convert forested land to higher economic uses such as agriculture,2 often without legal permission.34 Per national data, deforestation rates have increased over recent years: from 2015-2020, the rate of deforestation increased from 18% to 19.3%, and in 2022, 206,564 hectares were deforested compared to 167,811 hectares in 2021 or 92,609 hectares in 2017.56 Moreover, 23.51% of all land area in Mexico is degraded, with cloud forests presenting greater degradation and loss of primary vegetation.5⊓
+However, only 5.53 million hectares are under a SEMARNAT approved Forest Management Program (FMP).
+Forest lands in Mexico face a variety of threats for degradation and deforestation, primarily caused by financial incentives to convert forested land to higher economic uses such as agriculture, often without legal permission.
+For national data, deforestation rates have increased over recent years: from 2015-2020, the rate of deforestation increased from 18% to 19.3%, and in 2022, 206,564 hectares were deforested compared to 167,811 hectares in 2021 or 92,609 hectares in 2017.
+Moreover, 23.51% of all land area in Mexico is degraded.

-Putting forested land into Forest Management Programs supports decreased levels of deforestation by adding economic value to standing forests; however, Forest Management Programs8 are not legally binding and can be changed over time based on a variety of economic considerations.
-Putting land into an Improved Forest

-Management (IFM) carbon project provides assurance against deforestation since the growth in carbon stocks (as well as any previously existing carbon stocks) must be maintained for up to 100 years.
+Putting forested land into Forest Management Programs supports decreased levels of deforestation by adding economic value to standing forests; however, Forest Management Programs9 are not legally binding and can be changed over time based on a variety of economic considerations.
+Putting land into an Improved Forest Management (IFM) carbon project provides assurance against deforestation since the growth in carbon stocks (as well as any previously existing carbon stocks) must be maintained for up to 100 years.
 Moreover, forest carbon projects are subject to annual monitoring, reporting, and verification criteria, ensuring that the credited increase of carbon stocks is maintained over the permanence commitment period (i.e. up to 100 years).
 While the Mexican Forest Protocol (MFP) only credits for carbon enhancements, IFM projects inherently reduce forest degradation and deforestation and their associated emissions, which highlights the conservative approach to defining project baselines and project crediting in the MFP.